 The financial aspects and profitability of a dairy company are critical but equally

 if not more important is the sense checking of how the profitability was achieved and if budgets, equipment and capex are appropriate for the dairy business to achieve its goals.

 The summary included here is not comprehensive and should not be relied upon, it is for general guidance and indication only.

 The objective of a due due diligence is to assist the client in evaluating the technical, operational and commercial capability of the target business and also assist in estsablishing its value.
 It is critical to employ the services of an experienced professional who can usually pick up dander signals instinctively where someone with less experience could miss out a seemingly minor issue which may cripple the business ongoing.

 The dairy due diligence process will usually commence with opening up an online secure shared folder.
 The folder should be pre-indexed where documents for various parts of the Due Diligence can be shared securely with changes and acces password protected and logged.

-This will be followed by a detailed preliminary information request to minimise time on site meetings and allow the business to prepare the necessary documents / information.
+This will be followed by a detailed preliminary information request from the site management to minimise time on site meetings and allow the business to prepare the necessary documents / information.
 There should be a priority highlighted for critical information as some information is more important.
 Prepare a valuation spreadsheet where the impact of findings can be collated e.g. inneficient dairy equipment in need of replacement will require a capital investment.
 Condition of buildings, drains, utilities etc etc.

 The Due Diligence information below is an outline guide only.